 A Buzzard’s sad tale, and a trip to Plymouth Museum

 Just after the cold spell recently we found a Buzzard hopping around the garden, it did not seem distressed, but allowed us to pick it up and place it in a safe area with food.
 Sadly a few hours later it had died.
 We had heard reports that there had been a buzzard in Radford Park and a few days earlier we also had unusually seen one on the mud flats when the tide was out.
 It was a magnificent bird and did not appear to have a mark on it.
-Whether it had starved unable to find food in the cold snap, or was injured in someway is not clear.
-It was very light in weight, but I have nothing to gauge whether this was normal or not.
+Whether it had starved unable to find food in the cold snap, or was injured in some way is not clear.
+It was very light in weight, but I had nothing to gauge whether this was normal or not.

-There is also the possibility that it may have been poisoned?
+There is also the possibility that it may have been poisoned.
 Not deliberately one would hope but maybe via eating a poisoned rat or other rodent.

-For some reason I was reticent to bury such a magnificent creature and so I placed it in a bag and hung it on the shed whilst I contemplated what to do with it.
-A few days later it just so happened that we were going to a private view at the Plymouth Museum when we got chatting to the Collections Manager Helen Fothergill, she said that they would be delighted to have a Buzzard for their collection!
+For some reason, I was reticent to bury such a magnificent creature and so I placed it in a bag and hung it on the shed whilst I contemplated what to do with it.
+A few days later it just so happened that we were going to a private view at the Plymouth Museum when we got chatting with the Collections Manager Helen Fothergill, she said that they would be delighted to have a Buzzard for their collection!
 It would be sent away to North Devon to be stuffed at a cost of around £200.
 We would also have to provide provenance for it and sign the bird over saying that no foul means were used in obtaining such a creature.

 I have included the pictures of the Buzzard before and after its demise in the hope that maybe someone in the know can shed light on how it may have died.